 Not-For-Profit Tax Time

-The beginning and end of the fiscal year is not the same for every not-for-profit organization, as it is at the discretion of the organization to establish its own fiscal year period.
-Therefore the rule established by the CRA is that all returns are due six months after the end of the fiscal year for both charities and NPOs.
-For a not-for-profit organization that runs its fiscal in parallel to the calendar, from January to December, their returns would be due annually on June 30.
+The beginning and end of the fiscal year are not the same for every not-for-profit organization, as it is at the discretion of the organization to establish its own fiscal year period.
+Therefore, the rule established by the CRA is that all returns are due six months after the end of the fiscal year for both charities and NPOs.
+For a not-for-profit organization that runs its fiscal year in parallel with the calendar, from January to December, its returns are due annually on June 30.

 Penalties for Late Filing